-'Another whack could be fatal' - Perch on Wembley after skull fracture
+'I didn't think I'd play again' - Perch on Wembley after skull fracture

 "I was really close to retiring until I got the good news from the specialist."

-The 36-year-old former Newcastle, Nottingham Forest and Wigan player was cleared to return to action as long as he wore a protective headband to cover the area above his right temple, where he suffered a depressed fracture - an injury synonymous with blunt force trauma - after being hit by a stray elbow in training when jumping to head a ball.
+The 36-year-old former Newcastle, Nottingham Forest and Wigan player was cleared to return to action as long as he wore a protective headband to cover the area above his right temple where he suffered a depressed fracture.

+It is an injury synonymous with blunt force trauma and Perch suffered his by being hit by a stray elbow in training when jumping to head a ball.

-Initially it was thought that he had broken his jaw.
+Initially it was thought he had broken his jaw.

-But while driving his son to a match at Wolves he received a phone call telling him he needed to go to hospital for brain scans, after it was found he had fractured his skull.
+But while driving his son to a match at Wolves he received a phone call telling him he needed to go to hospital for brain scans after it was found he had fractured his skull.

 He immediately knew how much more serious the injury was, having seen what Wolves striker Raul Jimenez went through after suffering a similarly traumatic head injury.